-At the Annual Meeting, three (3) Class III Directors are to be elected to hold office until the Annual Meeting of Stockholders to be held in 2024 and until such director's successor is elected and qualified.
+At the Annual Meeting, three (3) Class I Directors are to be elected to hold office until the Annual Meeting of Stockholders to be held in 2025 and until such director's successor is elected and qualified.

-We currently have nine (9) directors on our Board, including three (3) Class III Directors.
-Our current Class III Directors are Grégory Behar, who has served on our Board since December 2014, Paul R. Biondi, who has served on our Board since March 2020, and Kurt C. Graves, who has served on our Board since November 2015.
-The Board has nominated each of Grégory Behar, Paul R. Biondi, and Kurt C. Graves for election as Class III Directors at the Annual Meeting.
+We currently have nine (9) directors on our Board, including three (3) Class I Directors.
+Our current Class I Directors are Dennis A. Ausiello, M.D., who has served on our Board since April 2015, Willard H. Dere, M.D., who has served on our Board since July 2017, and Eric D. Shaff, who has served on our Board since January 2019.
+The Board has nominated each of Dennis A. Ausiello, M.D., Willard H. Dere, M.D., and Eric D. Shaff for election as Class I Directors at the Annual Meeting.

 The proposal regarding the election of directors requires the approval of a plurality of the votes cast.
-This means that the three nominees receiving the highest number of affirmative "FOR" votes will be elected as Class III Directors.
+This means that the three nominees receiving the highest number of affirmative "FOR" votes will be elected as Class I Directors.
 Votes withheld and broker non-votes are not considered to be votes cast and, accordingly, will have no effect on the outcome of the vote on this proposal.

-As set forth in our Restated Certificate of Incorporation, the Board of Directors is currently divided into three classes with staggered, threeyear terms.
+As set forth in our Restated Certificate of Incorporation, the Board of Directors is currently divided into three classes with staggered, three-year terms.
 At each annual meeting of stockholders, the successors to directors whose terms then expire will be elected to serve from the time of election and qualification until the third annual meeting following election.
 The members of the classes are divided as follows:

-- the Class I Directors are Dennis A. Ausiello, M.D., Willard H. Dere, M.D., and Eric D. Shaff, and their term will expire at the 2022 Annual Meeting of Stockholders; - the Class II Directors are Stephen A. Berenson, Richard N. Kender, and Meryl S. Zausner, and their term expires at the 2023 Annual Meeting of Stockholders; and - the Class III Directors are Grégory Behar, Paul R. Biondi, and Kurt C. Graves, and their term will expire at the Annual Meeting and their subsequent term will expire at the 2024 Annual Meeting of Stockholders.
+- the Class I Directors are Dennis A. Ausiello, M.D., Willard H. Dere, M.D., and Eric D. Shaff, and their term will expire at the Annual Meeting and their subsequent term will expire at the 2025 Annual Meeting of Stockholders; - the Class II Directors are Stephen A. Berenson, Richard N. Kender, and Meryl S. Zausner, and their term will expire at the 2023 Annual Meeting of Stockholders; and - the Class III Directors are Grégory Behar, Paul R. Biondi, and Kurt C. Graves, and their term will expire at the 2024 Annual Meeting of Stockholders.